Yekaterina Zelenko: World War II

 On the eve of the German invasion of the Soviet Union Zelenko was an instructor pilot teaching other pilots to fly the Sukhoi Su-2.
-From the start of the war she was flight commander in the 135th Short-range Bomber Aviation Regiment.
-Starting on 5 July she made combat missions on an Su-2 over the Ukrainian SSR, for which she was thanked by the leadership of the 21st Army.
+When the war started on 22 June 1941 she was flight commander in the 135th Short-range Bomber Aviation Regiment.
+From 5 July she flew combat missions in an Su-2 over Ukraine, for which she was thanked by the leadership of the 21st Army.
 For skillful work as a flight commander she was promoted to deputy squadron commander in August.
 On 12 September 1941 she took off for a reconnaissance mission from the Zerestovka airfield in an Su-2 with Nikolai Pavlyk as her aerial gunner.
 While returning from the mission she was attacked by at least two Messerschmitt Bf 109 fighters.
-One of the fighters chased after her squadron commander Lebedev, leaving Zelenko alone.
-Her Su-2 was shot down by fire from the enemy fighters.
-Pavlyk saw her slumped in the pilot's chair, either dead or seriously wounded, and then bailed out of the plane.
+One of the fighters chased after her squadron commander, Lebedev, leaving Zelenko alone.
+Her Su-2 was shot down by the enemy fighters.
+Pavlyk saw her slumped in the pilot's chair before bailing out of the plane.
 The Su-2 crashed near the village of Anastasyevka.
-Villagers on the ground from the reidentification lane and found her identification documents.
-After Pavlyk returned to base he informed command that they were shot down and that Zelenko was either dead or badly wounded, but he did not seek out the crash site since he was afraid the Germans were there and did not want to become a prisoner of war.
+Villagers found her identification documents.
+After Pavlyk returned to base he informed command that they were shot down and that Zelenko was either dead or badly wounded.
+He had not sought out the crash site for fear of being captured by the Germans.
 (Note: Sources on the number of Bf 109s she was attacked by varies, ranging from two to seven.)

 Her husband Pavel Ignatenko died in an aviation accident in 1943.